adam-fowler/compress-nio/README.md

 ```
 In the above example there is a call to a function `CompressionAlgorithm.deflate.compressor.maxSize(from:buffer)`.
 This returns the maximum size of buffer required to write out compressed data for the `deflate` compression algorithm.

-If you provide a buffer that is too small a `NIOCompress.bufferOverflow` error is thrown.
+If you provide a buffer that is too small a `CompressNIO.bufferOverflow` error is thrown.
 You will need to provide a larger `ByteBuffer` to complete your operation.

 # Streaming
 There are situations where you might want to or are required to compress/decompress a block of data in smaller slices.
 If you have a large file you want to compress it is probably best to load it in smaller slices instead of loading it all into memory in one go.
 If you are receiving a block of compressed data via HTTP you cannot guarantee it will be delivered in one slice.
 Swift NIO Compress provides a streaming api to support these situations.